flyIchtus/flyIchtus/README.md

 - 👋 Hi, I’m @flyIchtus
-- 👀 I’m interested in Generative Neural networks for Weather Forecast
+- 👀 I’m interested in Generative Neural networks for Weather Forecasting
-- 🌱 I’m currently learning how to use GitHub ^^

 <!---
 flyIchtus/flyIchtus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.